Sermons

 18 April 2019

 Children are really good at watching their parents and imitating them.
-So as parents we always need to be careful about what we say and do around young impressionable children so we teach them right.
-When you see a child misbehave or use swear words in public you actually look at the parents and blame… Read more
+So as parents we always need to be careful about what we say and do around young impressionable children… Read more

 Ephiphany 7